-Carrier testing can be done at no cost to you via the SMA Prevention Readiness project.
-It requires a simple blood test and can be arranged in your local area by contacting the Clinic for Special Children.
-Someone from our staff will then follow-up with you after the testing is complete to deliver your results and discuss what they mean to you and your family.
+Carrier testing can be done quickly and easily through the Clinic for Special Children, either on its own (targeted testing) or with other genetic conditions included on the Plain Insight Panel $^{\text{TM}}$ .
+It requires a blood draw and can be arranged in your local area - we can help you do this.
+Once the test is complete, our genetic counselor will follow-up with you to deliver your results and discuss what they mean to you and your family.